The Invisible Wound Post Traumatic Stress Disorder (PTSD) Great Lakes Psychology Group

 PTSD

-Post Traumatic Stress Disorder or PTSD is nothing new.
+The invisible wound Post Traumatic Stress Disorder (PTSD) is nothing new.
 William Shakespeare, Charles Dickens, and Virginia Woolf all wrote about it, it is even mentioned in the Bible in the Book of Job.
 PTSD has gone by many names in the past – it was called “Soldier’s Hearts” in the post Civil War era, shell shock in World War I and combat fatigue in World War II, the Korean Conflict, and the Vietnam War.
 The current name, PTSD, didn’t enter our vocabulary until 1980 when it was added to the DSM-III (Diagnostic and Statistical Manual of Mental Disorders.)

 What exactly is PTSD?
 It is a severe mental health condition that may develop after a person is exposed to one or more traumatic events, such as mugging, rape, torture, being kidnapped or held captive, child abuse, car accidents, train wrecks, plane crashes, bombings, or natural disasters such as floods or earthquakes.
 The person who develops PTSD may have been the one who was harmed, have the traumatic event happen to a loved one, or the person may have witnessed a harmful event that happened to loved ones or strangers.
 PTSD can be mentally and emotionally crippling and even lead to death in extreme cases.